sytry-sketch/sytry-sketch/README.md

 - 👋 Hi, I’m Rosia
 - 👀 I’m interested in creating games and world building
-- 🌱 I’m currently learning animation
+- 🌱 I’m currently working to improve my skills in technical art and animation
-- 💞️ I’m looking to collaborate on games
+- 💞️ I’m looking to collaborate on games, find some past projects on https://ayperosia.itch.io/
-- 📫 How to reach me -> via twitter or discord
+- 📫 How to reach me -> via twitter (https://twitter.com/ayperosia) or discord!

 <!---
 sytry-sketch/sytry-sketch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.